 Given this uncertainty, strategy can direct its endeavors only toward the highest goal attainable with the means at hand.
 Strategy thus works best in the hands of politics and only for the latter's purposes.
 But, in its actions, strategy is independent of policy as much as possible.
 Policy must not be allowed to interfere in operations.
 In this sense General von Clausewitz wrote in his tactical letters to Muffling: "The task and the right of the art of war, as opposed to policy, is mainly to prevent that policy from demanding things which are against the nature of war, and out of ignorance of the instruments from committing errors in their use."
 Military considerations are decisive for the course of war.
 Political considerations are decisive only insofar as they do not demand something impossible in a military sense.
 In no instance must the military commander allow himself to be swayed in his operations by policy considerations only.
 He should rather keep military success in view.
-What policy can do with his victories or defeats is not his business.
-The exploitation of his victories or defeats is exclusively the business of policy.
+What policy can do with his victories or defeats is exclusively the business of policy.